Contact us

 How many practising professional artists are there in Australia?
 How much of their working time do they spend on their creative work, as opposed to other income generating work?
 What percentage of artists identify with disability or a CALD (culturally and linguistically diverse) community?

-Across six surveys (survey seven will be published in 2024), this work has provided comprehensive, up-to-date accounts of what it is like to be a professional artist in Australia.
+Across seven surveys, this work has provided comprehensive, up-to-date accounts of what it is like to be a professional artist in Australia.

-In the most recently published survey, Making Art Work (2017), Professor Throsby, along with fellow REACH (Research in the Economics of Arts, Culture and Heritage) network member Katya Petetskaya, found that creative work takes up about 57% of the working time of Australia’s 48,000 practising professional artists.
+In the Making Art Work (2017) survey, Professor Throsby, along with fellow REACH (Research in the Economics of Arts, Culture and Heritage) network member Katya Petetskaya, found that creative work takes up about 57 per cent of the working time of Australia’s 48,000 practicing professional artists.

 Concerningly, in 2014-15, the average total annual income of these artists from both creative and non-creative work was only $48,400.
-This amount was 21% below the workforce average and even lower than similarly qualified practitioners in other industries.
+This amount was 21 per cent below the workforce average and even lower than similarly qualified practitioners in other industries.

 This submission outlines the scope of economic and employment opportunities afforded by artistic and cultural work, as well as the challenges involved in doing this work.
 Indigenous-owned and controlled art centres, for instance, play a vital role in stimulating the local economy and connecting it to regional, national and international markets.